mschop/NoTeePHP/README.md

 Further great things about NoTeePHP:

 - immutable node tree (reuse every node in unlimited places)
-- jquery like api for changing your nodes (e.g. middleware adding xsrf-fields to all forms)
+- api for changing your nodes (e.g. middleware adding xsrf-fields to all forms)

 ## Installation